-The total count of iBank Monitor Critical List increased to 19 banks from 18 banks using the June 30, 2016 Call Report data and was down from 23 banks using March 31, 2016 Call Report financial information.
+The total count of iBank Monitor Critical List declined to 9 banks at March 31, 2018 from 11 banks using the December 31, 2017 Call Report data and was down from 15 banks using September 30, 2017 Call Report financial information.
+Total assets of Critical banks now stands at $1.8 billion, down from $2.3 billion at December 31, 2017.
 For tenured Critical List banks, the story remains the same - their assets are shrinking, management continues to write off or work out troubled assets, and capital has been depleted in anticipation of being rescued, sold or closed.
-During the height of the banking crisis the Critical List hovered around 120 banks at any given time, and today the norm has settled to a much lower level.
+During the height of the banking crisis, the Critical List hovered around 120 banks at any given time, and today the norm has settled to a much lower level.

 Attention Mobile Users: Bank Data Charts are best viewed using the standard Web Version of this website.

 Disclaimer: Information used as the basis for analysis, formulating schedules and preparing reports contained in this website is believed to be accurate.
 However, you should not rely on information contained in the website in making a determination of the financial condition of financial institutions, since circumstances are constantly changing and source information may be incorrect.
 You should make further independent investigation by reading the text of each Regulatory Enforcement Action and analyze detailed and current financial information from each financial institution.
 By using this website, you acknowledge the risks inherently associated with research, and release Data Informatics, LLC from any liability arising from any information found to be incorrect.

 The iBank Monitor Critical List identifies the most troubled U.S. banks using a rigorous financial screening process.
 With rare exception, virtually all of the banks which have failed since 2008 have been positively identified in advance through the iBank Monitor Critical List evaluation process.

 it is important to note that the Critical List is fluid.